tobiasgerstenberg/webppl_tutorial/notes/3_doing_inference.md

 - Once you've rewritten the code then try the following:
 	+ Condition on the fact that Tom beat Tim in match 1 (hint: `condition(beat(['Tom'],['Tim'],1))`), and ask for whether Tom was lazy in match 1 (and whether Tim was lazy in match 1).
 	+ How does the inference whether Tim was lazy in match1 change for the following series of matches?: match 1: Tim loses against Tom; match 2: Tim wins against Steve; match 3: Tim wins against Bill; match 4: Tim wins against Mark.
 (Note: Use `&` to combine multiple pieces of evidence in the condition statement `condition()`).
+- You can also ask who would win in a game between Tim and Steve, based on prior information about each player.

 <!--
 - SOLUTION: